Taguar258/CLIF/docs/basics.md

 The class in this case is called Temp.

-To be able to globaly use the important variables we will need a small work around, though it is just a temporary solution.
+To be able to globally use the important variables we will need a small workaround, though it is just a temporary solution.

 ```python
 def __init__(selfie, console):